jimlawless/pic2file/README.md

     Syntax: Pic2File.exe -dir dir_to_store_pics -prefix filename_prefix -beep [ -gif -png -tiff -jpg -bmp ]

     The default output format is -jpg.

+Binaries are available at https://jiml.us/downloads/pic2file.zip , however, I have had some issues with Windows Defender triggering false positives with some releases of this software.
+You might need to compile your own copy.